 + 1 more 3 pin Header for the LED connector

 You will also need a 40 Pin IDC cable to connect the 40 pin header of the Pi to the PCB.
 Something like H3CCS-4018G-ND, however keep in mind 6" may be too short depending on where you mount your Pi inside the C64 shell.
 You may want to get a longer one or build your own.
+Also, make sure you use a 40 conductor cable and NOT an 80 conductor cable.

 To install this in your C64 shell: